2013/14 Academic Year Report

-Over the centuries Eton College has acquired a considerable heritage of fine buildings.
+Over the centuries the College has acquired a considerable heritage of fine buildings.
 Their preservation is regarded as fundamental for the enrichment of the education that we provide.
-For the same reason we conserve and augment our collections of books and works of art, using them for teaching purposes, making them available as a valuable resource to external scholars and regularly exhibited at Eton as well as loaned to museums and galleries around the UK and abroad.
+For the same reason we conserve and augment our collections of manuscripts, books, art and artefacts.
+They are used extensively for teaching purposes, made available as a valuable resource to external scholars and regularly exhibited at Eton as well as loaned to museums and galleries around the UK and abroad.

 The Myers Collection of Egyptian antiquities is one of the world's finest private collections of Egyptian Art.
 Part of the Collection has now been lent until 2025 to the University of Birmingham and to Johns Hopkins University, Baltimore, for exhibition, teaching and cataloguing, as well as digitisation with a view to providing internet access.
-In 2014, the Collection at Eton will move into its new home, The Jafar Gallery (currently under construction on the Bekynton Field site).
+In 2015, the Collection at Eton will move into its new home, The Jafar Gallery (currently under construction on the Bekynton Field site).
 We also take items from the Myers Collection into local schools for study days.

 Our Natural History Museum (Eton's hidden gem) has delivered tailored outreach activities for about twenty local schools, both primary and secondary and is now open to the public on Sundays.
 In addition, it runs a programme of family learning events with the Clewer Cluster of schools in Windsor which provide natural history related events for young children (incredible Insects, Dinosaur Event, Reptile Rendezvous, The Secret Life of Birds).
 Over 3,000 people have visited the Museum during 2013/14.
 It is an accredited learning destination for Slough Children's University.The Museum is an outreach partner with the Royal Borough of Windsor and Maidenhead, Royal Holloway University of London and Chelsea Physic Garden.